freeletics/RxRedux/README.md

 The yellow box represents a `Store`.
 The grey box is the `reducer`.
 The pink box is a `SideEffect`
-Additionally, a green circle represent `State` and a red circle represent an `Action` (see next step).
+Additionally, a green circle represents `State` and a red circle represents an `Action` (see next step).
 On the right you see a UI mock of a mobile app to illustrate UI changes.

 1. `NextPageAction` get triggered from the UI (by scrolling at the end of the list).
 Every `Action` goes through the `reducer` and all `SideEffects` registered for this type of Action.

-2. `Reducer` is not interresting on `NextPageAction`.
+2. `Reducer` is not interesting on `NextPageAction`.
 So while `NextPageAction` goes through the reducer, it doesn't change the state.

 3. `loadNextPageSideEffect` (pink box), however, cares about `NextPageAction`.
 This is the trigger to run the side-effect